Nan-Hack-371/phishing-email-analysis_/README.md

 # phishing-email-analysis_
  A step-by-step analysis of a phishing email targeting Netflix users.
-This project was completed as part of a cybersecurity internship to demonstrate skills in email threat detection, social engineering analysis, and URL investigation using open-source tools.
+This project was completed as part of a cybersecurity internship to demonstrate skills in email threat detection, social engineering analysis, and URL investigation using open-source tools:

+- MXToolbox (Header Analysis)
+- VirusTotal (URL Reputation)
+- Notepad/Text Editor (Safe viewing)
+- Google and Chatgpt (For Guidance)